stonepros/stone/doc/stoneadm/upgrade.rst

 Starting the upgrade
 ====================

-Before you use cephadm to upgrade Ceph, verify that all hosts are currently online and that your cluster is healthy by running the following command:
+Before you use cephadm to upgrade Stone, verify that all hosts are currently online and that your cluster is healthy by running the following command:

 .. prompt:: bash #